 Fifteen years ago you could have bought two large sausage rolls, three party pies and a Nippies chocolate milk for your Friday school lunch order and still get change from five bucks.
 Now you can barely get a happy hour G&T for $10.

-To help save you some cash, we’ve put together a list of Melbourne's best cheap eats $10 and under in our beautiful yet expensive city to help you distance yourself—ever so slightly—from the poverty line.
+To help save you some cash, we’ve put together a list of the best cheap eats Melbourne has to offer.